-In this perspective we discuss frameworks to carry out quantum mechanical calculations for solids on near-term quantum computers using embedding theories with focus on a specific class of materials, i.e., spin-defects in solids (see Fig.~\ref{fig:intro}).
-These are promising materials to build future quantum technologies, e.g., computers, sensors and novel devices for quantum communications.
-We first present several quantum embedding theories useful to define effective Hamiltonians and then discuss general strategies to simulate materials for future quantum technologies using hybrid quantum-classical calculations, with some specific examples on spin qubits.
+In this perspective we discuss frameworks to carry out quantum-mechanical calculations for solids on near-term quantum computers using embedding theories, with examples on a specific class of materials, i.e., spin-defects in solids (see Fig.~\ref{fig:intro}), for which calculations of ground and excited state properties on a quantum computer have been recently reported.
+A spin-defect, i.e. a point defect with specific spin properties~\cite{wolfowicz2021}, is a promising system to realize a qubit and hence to build future quantum technologies, e.g., computers, sensors and novel devices for quantum communications~\cite{weber2010,seo2016,seo2017,ivady2018,dreyer2018,smart2019,anderson2019}.
+We discuss hybrid classical/quantum calculations of the electronic structure of spin defects and we envision a general feedback loop, where quantum simulations of materials properties on a quantum device may lead to the prediction of new materials and properties for the design of improved quantum devices, which will in turn lead to enhanced property predictions (see Fig.~\ref{fig:intro}).
 We conclude with a discussion of current open challenges.